-Who wins, who loses if Trump’s One Big Beautiful Bill passes?
+Who wins, who loses if Trump’s ‘One Big Beautiful Bill’ passes?

-The richest Americans, families with children and traditional carmakers would gain.
-EV makers and those on food stamps and Medicaid would lose.
+The richest Americans, families with children, and traditional carmakers will gain; while EV makers and those on food stamps and Medicaid will lose.

-On Saturday, the Senate voted 51-49 to open debate on the latest 940-page version of the bill despite two Republican senators joining the Democrats to oppose the motion.
-Trump’s Republicans hold 53 seats and Democrats hold 47 in the Senate.
+On Saturday, the Senate voted 51-49 to open debate on the latest 940-page version of the bill, despite two Republican senators joining the Democrats to oppose the motion.
+Trump’s Republicans hold 53 seats in the Senate, and Democrats hold 47.

 Recommended Storieslist of 4 items